This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 - Wonder Ceramide Mocchi Toner

-Is TONYMOLY’s Mica Ethically-Sourced?
-I emailed TONYMOLY asking if their mica is ethically-sourced without the use of child labor.
+So I asked TONYMOLY if their mica is ethically sourced without child labor.
 They responded back saying they’ll pass this information to their team and will get back to me.
 But I never heard back from the brand again.

 I hope this article helped you to understand TONYMOLY’s cruelty-free and vegan status and by choosing cruelty-free together, we can help end animal testing for cosmetics once and for all!